secure-compilation/secure-compilation.github.io/index.markdown

 efficiently propagates and checks tags according to software-defined rules.
 We hope to experimentally evaluate and carefully optimize the efficiency of our secure compilers on realistic workloads and standard benchmark suites.
-We are also using use property-based testing and formal verification to provide high confidence that our compilers are indeed secure.
+We are also using property-based testing and formal verification to provide high confidence that our compilers are indeed secure.
 Formally, we are constructing machine-checked proofs of fully abstract compilation and of a new property we call robust